dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 The USA is the dominant market by every metric: most customers (13), most orders (91), and highest total revenue ($523.06).
-But the average revenue per customer ($40.24) is actually below the global average for mid-size markets like Czech Republic ($45.12) and Chile ($46.62).
+But the average revenue per customer ($40.24) is actually below the global average for mid-size markets like the Czech Republic ($45.12) and Chile ($46.62).
 That's a flag.

 In digital marketing terms, this is a classic penetration vs. monetization problem.